aditii-techie/JDBC-ModularApp2/README.md

 # JDBC-ModularApp2
-Repository containing Eclipse projects demonstrating modular JDBC applications using  PreparedStatement.
+Repository containing Eclipse project demonstrating modular JDBC applications using  PreparedStatement.
 These examples showcase basic database operations such as inserting, updating, fetching, and deleting records in MySQL database.